Learning more about our people: Chris Hatcher, Head of FMCG

 What is your proudest/best Redgrave moment?

-Working with the family and board at Noble Foods to place their Group CEO Duncan Everett, along with other Board members.
-Seeing the huge impact any of my placements have makes me proud.
+Working with the family and board at Noble Foods at a critical position of generational change to recruit their new Group CEO Duncan Everett, and subsequently being trusted to recruit their Chair, Business Unit Managing Director, and Chief Financial Officer.
+Seeing the impact made by any of my placements makes me feel proud.

 If you could choose one superpower, what would it be?